Understanding velocity-based training and how you can use it to boost your strength, power and speed.

 And that means resistance training smarter, not harder.

 Velocity based training is a method that measures the speed and intensity of your movements.
 Helping you to optimize your training for maximum sports performance.

 In this article we’ll talk you through the science behind it, explain the impact it can have on your athletic performance.
 And show you how to integrate it into your workouts.

 - Velocity based training is a method that uses a movement sensor to track the speed of each exercise

-- There are several benefits to using VBT, including the prediction of One Repetition Maximum (1RM); exertion-load profile; identification of minimal velocity thresholds and analysis of specific strength qualities
+- There are several benefits to using VBT, including the prediction of One Repetition Maximum (1RM); exertion-load (force velocity) profile; identification of minimal velocity thresholds and analysis of specific strength qualities

 - Velocity measures can highlight fatigue and unreadiness to train